ValentinaGhidini/bnpResiduals/README.md

 # Usage

-This is a work in progress, but we have already included different models in the package (linear model, gaussian process, ARIMA).
-The application on the medical charges billed by insurance contained in Ascolani, Ghidini (2022+) can be reproduced using the files in the *Application - Insurance* folder.
+This is a work in progress, but we have already included different models in the package (linear model, gaussian process, AutoRegressive model).
+The application on the medical charges billed by insurance contained in Ascolani, Ghidini (2022+) can be reproduced using the markdown in the *Application - Insurance* folder.